Maharashtra ranks a poor 25th out of 29 in recovering stolen valuables

-If your house has been robbed, or your cash stolen, chances are slim that the state police will be able to recover the goods.
-A national survey finds Maharashtra cops manage to retrieve only 7 per cent of stolen goods from crooks.
+National survey finds Maharashtra cops manage to retrieve only 7 pc of stolen goods from crooks.
 The police, however, claim they shouldn’t be blamed as thugs often spend loot quickly

 The Maharashtra Police are quick when it comes to catching crooks, but seldom do they succeed in recovering the stolen money, jewellery or goodies from the robbers.